-Pursuant to a resolution adopted by the California Public Utilities Commission on April 9, 2015, and the State Water Resources Control Board in March 2015, Cal Water wants to ensure our customers are aware of the following prohibited uses of water:
+Pursuant to a resolution adopted by the California Public Utilities Commission and the State Water Resources Control Board, Cal Water wants to ensure our customers are aware of the following prohibited uses of water:

 - Applying water to outdoor landscapes that causes runoff onto adjacent property, non-irrigated areas, private and public walkways, roadways, parking lots, or structures

 - Using a hose to wash motor vehicles unless the hose is fitted with a shut-off nozzle or device that causes it to cease dispensing water immediately when not in use

 - Applying water to driveways and sidewalks

 - Using water in a fountain or other decorative water feature, except where the water is part of a recirculating system

 - Applying water to outdoor landscapes during and within 48 hours after measurable rainfall

 - Using potable water to irrigate outside of new construction without drip or microspray systems

 - Using potable water to irrigate turf on street medians